 However, in special cases we do offer a few HB-REX internships to juniors who are just beginning to explore research options.

 Am I still eligible for HB-REX if I haven’t yet found a mentor?

 Yes.
-In early December, we will post the list of HB-REX projects for the following summer here and elsewhere on our website.
+See the HB-REX project directory available here to view all of the research opportunities available.
 You may apply for up to three projects - each application is for a specific project, so you will have to repeat the application process for each project you wish to apply to.
 Mentors will interview candidates on the basis of these applications.